amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 <!-- areConnected | | -->

 As you can see, an adjacency list is faster in almost all operations.
 The only action that the adjacency matrix will outperform the adjacency list is checking if a node is adjacent to other.
-However, if we change our implementation from Array to a HashSet, we can get it in constant time as well :)
+However, if we change our implementation from Array to a HashSet, we can get it in constant time as well.

 # Summary